beforesemicolon/markup/docs/documentation/capabilities/web-component.md

 customElements.define('my-button', MyButton)
 ```

-This `dispatch` method also takes a second argument which can be the data you want to expose with the event.
+This `dispatch` method also takes a second argument, which can be the data you want to expose with the event.

 ```javascript
 this.dispatch('change', { value })